ruiying-ocean/blog/content/posts/2022-10-06-bayesian-analysis-with-mcmc/index.md

 ### How to report MCMC result?

 The credible interval of MCMC analysis is often reported.
 For example,minimum, maximum, 25/50/75 percentile, mean and variance.

+## Special case: Conjugate shortcut

+Some statisticians found in some limited cases we are able to calculate posterior distribution very easily and do not need simulation (no proof in this article!).
+They are:

+- Beta prior + binomial data &rarr; beta posterior
+- Gamma prior + Poisson data &rarr; beta posterior
+- Normal prior + normal data &rarr; normal posterior
+- Dirichlet prior + multinomial data &rarr; Dirichlet posterior